What is GDPR?

 WVU has new put processes and initiatives in place to meet GDPR requirements which include:

-- Ongoing updating of consent process, as appropriate
+- Updating of informed consent process, as appropriate; and,

 What do I need to do for GDPR compliance?